all-birds birds

 (Sitta Carolinensis) or the Upside-Down Bird

-White-breasted NuthatchWhite-breasted Nuthatches are compact little birds about 6 inches long with stubby tails.
-This is the most widespread of the Nuthatches.
-They are very agile and you will often see them hopping down a tree trunk headfirst.
-It has a black cap, on a white face with a beady black eye.
+White-breasted NuthatchWhite-breasted nuthatches are compact little birds about 6 inches long with a short neck, stubby tails, and short wings.
+This is the most widespread of the 4 species of nuthatches in North America.
+They have a black cap on a white face with a beady black eye.
 The back is blue-gray.
 Chest and under parts are white with a bit of chestnut.
-The sexes look alike except in the female the cap is gray instead of black.
+Their head is large for their size, and they have a strong bill like a woodpecker, good for probing in crevices.
+Their bill is longer in proportion to their head than other nuthatches.
+The sexes look alike except the male may be a bit more colorful, and the female's cap may be gray instead of black.
+Their strong feet enable them to climb up and down tree trunks.
+There are nine subspecies, and the looks and songs vary from one to another.

 Red-breasted NuthatchThe name Nuthatch came from the way it wedges nuts into the crevices of bark and hacks them open with its strong bill.